andrekubotsu/react-restaurant-search-dio-localiza/README.md

 **Observations**
 - @material/react-text-field - is no longer under development (originally used in this project)
 - react-lottie - is dead, I mean it does not have any update for at least 3 years.
 I am using another version, a fork called react-lottie-player instead
+- react-slick did not work well, changed to @brainhubeu/react-carousel, but it still not working fine

 **Extra implementations / Changes / Updates**
 - Input Text Field was made from 'scratch', my own implementation using CSS-in-JS;